 Nowadays, in Wholesale VoIP business, advanced routing management is one of the most integral modules to gain maximum profit.
 In addition to this, it also helps to get a good quality route to terminate the traffic.
 Advanced route management feature plays a great role in generating the routing table as per the configured route request.

-The key features of advanced routing management includes Priority-based routing, LCR (Least Cost Routing), LLR (Loss-less Routing), Percentage-based routing, Quality-based routing, Schedule based routing, QoS based routing, Capacity aware routing, Specific prefix-based routing and many more.
+The key features of advanced routing management include Priority-based routing, LCR (Least Cost Routing), LLR (Loss-less Routing), Percentage-based routing, Quality-based routing, Schedule based routing, QoS based routing, Capacity aware routing, Specific prefix-based routing and many more.

-Priority-based routing generates the routeing table as per your pre-defined configuration.
+Priority-based routing generates the routing table as per your pre-defined configuration.
 Here you can set the highest priority on your maximize profitable route.
 This will enable you to get it first in the routing table.